 Prostate cancer is known to thrive on testosterone, and specific hormone-releasing drugs are usually prescribed to lower androgen (testosterone) levels.
 Estrogen is sometimes used when other hormonal treatment does not work.

-Unfortunately, estrogen causes side effects such as hot flashes, breast tissue growth, issues of low libido, and a lack of sexual desire.
+Unfortunately, estrogen causes side effects such as hot flashes, breast tissue growth, and a lack of sexual desire.

 Studies have shown that early detection of prostate cancer, and the correct treatment, monitored by your doctor, can result in a very high cure rate.